🎮

 CoolBaby RS-11 pairs the hardware with 5.0 inch and TFT.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.

 The controls are described with Separated Buttons Lower placement, Single slidepad Upper placement, 4 Buttons, L1, R1, and Power, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-A device can run a game and still fail the vibe test if the controls feel like an afterthought.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 Retro display choices are always a negotiation.
 The right screen is not always the fanciest one.
 Sometimes it is the one that makes your core library look natural instead of merely possible.